department-of-veterans-affairs/va.gov-team/products/disability/526ez/engineering_research/untouched_submission_audit/526_state_repair_tdd.md

 ##### a.
 Create a SubmissionRemediation model

 This allows us to do a few things.
-First, track every remediation effort with flexible context data with a text field where we can add data about the remediation effort, e.g. "remediated as part of the 2024 Code Yellow".
-Second, to track multiple remediations for a single submission.
-We should know every time a submission was sent for remediation.
-This will preserve valuable context about why a submission was remediated, how many times it was remediated, and give us bread crumbs in case of failed remediation.
-Third, a free standing model for remediation allows us to give instances their own tag or state, thus marking previous remediations as unsuccessful if / when a downstream team comes back to us with follow up requests.
+First, track every remediation effort with flexible context data in a text field where we can add data about the remediation effort, e.g. "remediated as part of the 2024 Code Yellow".
+Second, we will be able to track multiple remediations for a single submission.
+We should know about every time a submission was sent for remediation.
+This will preserve valuable context about why a submission was remediated, how many times it was remediated, and give us bread crumbs in case of failed efforts down the line.
+Third, a free standing model for remediation allows us to give instances their own tags or state, which will be useful in the case of follow up requests that require reverting a submission to failure state, or marking a submission as a duplicate.
+By creating this model we will support complex remediation lifecycle and codify changes to a remediation lifecycle.
+Serves our goal of **Recording Data**.

-This is the critical piece that allows us to **Record data**

 **Model Structure**
-- `form526_submission_id` - foreign key to facilitate submission `has_many` remediations / remediation `belongs_to` submission association
+- `form526_submission_id` - Foreign key to facilitate submission `has_many` remediations / remediation `belongs_to` submission association
-- `lifecycle` - Array to record instances of context.
+- `lifecycle` - Array to record bits of context.
 These will be required for `create` and `update` actions.
-- `success` - boolean with a default of `true`
+- `success` - Boolean with a default of `true`
 - `created_at` - critical for accessing the most recent remediation
 - `updated_at` - why not
 - `ignored_as_duplicate` - boolean with default of `false`.

+**Model Validations**
+- `create` and `update` actions require a string providing context on the change
-  - Model Validation prevents `ignored_as_duplicate: ture` and `success: false` from being present on the same record.
-This would be a paradox, as an ignorable duplicate is fundamentally a submission where we have determined there is no further remedial action required.
+- if `ignored_as_duplicate: true` then `success: true` must also be the case.
+Otherwise we would have be a paradox, as an ignorable duplicate is fundamentally a submission where we have determined there is no further remedial action required.
+- `form526_submission_id` must be present.

 **Model Methods**
 - `mark_as_unsuccessful`
   - transition the record to `success: false` and log the change to Datadog.
-  - requires a `context` argument to be added to the `lifecycle` value
+  - also requires a `context` argument to be added to the `lifecycle` value
   - timestamps the incoming `context` string before saving
 - `ignored_as_duplicate?`

 NOTE: We could call this `Form526Submissions::Remediation` but we also remediate other submission types.
 If we keep it non-specific, we may be able to reuse this model as a polymorphic solution for other form remediations in the future.

 #### b.
 Add `backup_submitted_claim_status` enum to the `Form526Submission` model

 This enum will have 3 allowed values, `:accepted`, `:rejected` and `nil`.
+Also serves our goal of simplifying state, removing redundant sources of truth, not relying on failure state assignment, and **recording data**.

 - `nil` is the default state.
-  - A submission with a `submitted_claim_id` will remain `nil` forever
+  - A submission with a `submitted_claim_id` will remain `nil` forever.
   - A submission with a `backup_submitted_claim_id` and a `backup_submitted_claim_status` of `nil` is assumed to still be processing, unless otherwise identified as a failure by the analyzing agent (e.g. a scope on the model that looks for stuff that's been pending *too long*).
 - A submission with a `backup_submitted_claim_id` and a `backup_submitted_claim_status` of `:accepted` is success type.
 - A submission with a `backup_submitted_claim_id` and a `backup_submitted_claim_status` of `:rejected` is failure type.
 - *Anything else is a failure-type state.* Remember we are using the *exclusive methodology*, therefore if a submission ever gets in a weird state where it has some mismatch of the above data points, we default to assuming it needs investigation.
 Remediation may or may not be necessary, but that will be determined by investigation.

-Note that we are *not* adding a `processing` state.
+NOTE: we are *not* adding a `processing` state.
 While tempting, this would violate our need for elimination of duplicate sources of truth.

 ##### c.
 Add methods and scopes to the `Form526Submission` model to leverage the data in the `SubmissionRemediation` model.

 By adding scopes and helper methods to `Form526Submission` we allow for simple, robust interaction with the new underlying data provided by the `SubmissionRemediation` model and the `accepted_by_backup_path` enum.
+This serves our goal of making our state simple and **exposing data**.

 - `remediated?` (instance method) that checks if a submission's most recent `submission_remediation` exists and has a value of `success: true`.
 Note that this doesn't imply success or failure state on it's own.
 The purpose of this method is to help demystify this logic for future developers and stakeholders.
 - `success_type?` (instance method) returns a boolean based on the following criteria